Dr. Shirley's History Pages

 Death of Julian the Apostate while attempting to invade Persia.
 His army acclaimed the general Valentinian as Emperor.
 Valentinian chose to rule from Rome, and made his brother Valens co-Emperor in the East.
 Valens was an Arian;

-Council of Laodicea names 26 books of the New Testament (does not mention Revelation)
+Council of Laodicea named 26 books of the New Testament (did not mention Revelation)

 AD 364-378